- Home

 Ask questions

-If you are confused or want to check anything, it is important to ask your specialist questions.
+If you are confused or want to check anything, it is important to ask your doctor questions.
 Try to prepare a list before appointments.
 If you have a lot of questions, you could talk to a cancer care coordinator or nurse.

 Consider a second opinion